 Table 2 presents the Arellano-Bond difference GMM results.
 All models include (differenced) lagged dependent variables (among the regressors) whose coefficients have the expected signs.
-Column (a) reveals that control of corruption exhibits a statistically significant negative effect on diversification index at the 5% level of significance (in other words, higher control of corruption leads to more diversification, since a high diversification score indicates a low level of diversification).
+Column (a) reveals that control of corruption exhibits a statistically significant negative effect on the diversification index at the five percent level of significance (in other words, higher control of corruption leads to more diversification, since a high diversification score indicates a low level of diversification).
 This result is consistent with that of Djimeu and Omgba (2019) and Matallah (2020b).
-Many oil-rich MENA countries were and still are plagued with corrupt politicians who pave the way for economic shortsightedness, leave the economy overly dependent on oil exports, receive bribes in return for lucrative oil contracts and siphon off oil revenues to pad their own pockets instead of investing them in non-oil productive sectors.
-Likewise, oil rents display a significant positive impact on diversification index in oil-rich MENA countries (in other words, higher oil rents lead to poor diversification, since a high diversification score indicates a low level of diversification).
+Many oil-rich MENA countries were and still are plagued with corrupt politicians who pave the way for economic shortsightedness, leave the economy overly dependent on oil exports, receive bribes in return for lucrative oil contracts, and siphon off oil revenues to pad their own pockets instead of investing them in productive non-oil sectors.

+Likewise, oil rents display a significant positive impact on the diversification index in oil-rich MENA countries (in other words, higher oil rents lead to poor diversification, since a high diversification score indicates a low level of diversification).
 This result is consistent with that of Hendrix (2017) and Matallah (2020a).
-The windfall gains that arise from oil promote rent seeking behavior on the part of corrupt public officials who turn a blind eye to productive activities because they have strong incentives to shape the rules and regulations to their own advantage and are not held accountable for using oil revenues efficiently and making it impossible for these countries to become more economically diversified.
+The windfall gains that arise from oil promote rent-seeking behavior on the part of corrupt public officials who turn a blind eye to productive activities because they have strong incentives to shape the rules and regulations to their own advantage and are not held accountable for using oil revenues efficiently, therefore making it impossible for these countries to become more economically diversified.
 Economic freedom is negatively and significantly linked to the diversification index in oil-exporting MENA countries, confirming the finding of Esanov (2012).
 The preservation of economic freedom is an essential prerequisite for private sector involvement in the economic diversification process.

-As shown in columns (b), (c) and (d), agriculture, industry and services appear to be strongly positively influenced by control of corruption, confirming the findings of Horvath and Zeynalov (2016) and Ojeka et al., (2019).
-Corruption induces unproductive rent seeking behavior and encourages economic agents to focus on redistributive rather than value-adding activities.
-Oil-rich countries with widespread corruption cannot expect to win the diversification race powered by the triptych agriculture, industry and services in the presence of rampant corruption.
-Moreover, oil rents exerts a significant negative impact on agriculture, industry and services in MENA oil exporters, confirming the findings of Alsharif et al., (2017) and Lashitew et al., (2020).
-Higher oil rents leave no room for investing in agricultural, industrial and services sectors in these countries.
+As shown in columns (b), (c), and (d), agriculture, industry, and services appear to be strongly positively influenced by control of corruption, confirming the findings of Horvath and Zeynalov (2016) and Ojeka et al. (2019).
+Corruption induces unproductive rent-seeking behavior and encourages economic agents to focus on redistributive rather than value-adding activities.
+Oil-rich countries with widespread corruption cannot expect to win the diversification race powered by agriculture, industry, and services in the presence of rampant corruption.
+Moreover, oil rents exert a significant negative impact on agriculture, industry, and services in MENA oil exporters, confirming the findings of Alsharif et al. (2017) and Lashitew et al. (2020).
+Higher oil rents leave no room for investing in the agricultural, industrial, and services sectors in these countries.

-To assess the validity of instruments in GMM first-difference estimation (Table 2), we conducted the Sargan-Hansen test of over-identifying restrictions as well as the Arellano-Bond test of second-order serial correlation AR (2).
-The results show that the null hypothesis is rejected.
-This indicates that the instruments are valid and the results of our estimating are consistent and credible.
+To assess the validity of instruments in GMM first-difference estimation (Table 2), we conduct the Sargan-Hansen test of over-identifying restrictions as well as the Arellano-Bond test for second-order serial correlation AR (2).
+The results show that null hypotheses cannot be rejected.
+This indicates that the instruments are valid and the results of our estimates are consistent and credible.

 Table 3.
-Regression Results for MENA Oil Exporters and Peer Countries
+Regression results for MENA oil exporters and peer countries